whippet-code/creative_prompts/README.md

 **_ On first load have the home page show a pop up explaining how to use the app, and what it is. _** **_Also need fallback for if server unavailable._**
+Fallback for db server error will be to switch to ai generated prompts.

 Add user id to completedBy array in prompt documents.